Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 The second and third files work based on the JSON, CSV files in the repository which were exported from postman.com.

-I will be stopping this here for now, I will be adding more details and update the instruction.
-I will also be adding comments to the codes by 10:00 PM of 16th February,2023 as I did not expect it to take this long to code.

 You can use for_ide.py in IDLE/IDE this gives the same result except this programs asks at the starting of the program if you want GOOGL data or AAPL data.